pharmbio/robotlab/sop-cellpainter.md

 4. Use the windows computer and go to the gui at http://cellpainter:5000.

-5. Select `time-bioteks` and enter the protocol directory name.
+5. Select `time-protocols` and enter the protocol directory name.
 Start!

 6. After success, press _store timings_.